KSP-KOS/KOS/doc/source/math/geocoordinates.rst

     :parameter lng: (deg) Longitude
     :return: :struct:`GeoCoordinates`

-    This function creates a :struct:`GeoCoordinates` object with the given latitude and longitude.
+    This function creates a :struct:`GeoCoordinates` object with the given latitude and longitude, assuming the current SHIP's Body is the body to make it for.

     Once created it can't be changed.
-The :attr:`GeoCoordinates:LAT` and :attr:`GeoCoordinates:LNG` suffixes are get-only and cannot be set.
+The :attr:`GeoCoordinates:LAT` and :attr:`GeoCoordinates:LNG` suffixes are get-only (they cannot be set.)
 To switch to a new location, make a new call to :func:`LATLNG()`.

+    If you wish to create a :struct:`GeoCoordinates` object for a latitude and longitude around a *different* body than the ship's current sphere of influence body, see :method:`Body:Geoposition` for a means to do that.

     It is also possible to obtain a :struct:`GeoCoordinates` from some suffixes of some other structures.
 For example::